gceraso/terraform-s3-simple/Readme.md

 # Simple S3 Module

-Simple S3 module to manage bucket creation with options for logging, encryption, tagging, and versioning.
+This is a simple S3 module designed to manage bucket creation with options for logging, encryption, tagging, and versioning.

 ## What's Included